-Grilling is one of America’s favorite past times, especially during the summer months, but there’s a few important things to consider in order to avoid potential dangers.
-Check out our top 5 safety tips for grilling to keep the good time rolling and your outdoor cooking on track.
+Grilling is one of America’s favorite past times, especially during the summer months, but there are a few important things to consider in order to avoid potential dangers.
+Check out our top 5 grilling safety tips to keep the good time rolling and your outdoor cooking on track.

 Tip One – Read the Manual